rasmusschlutter/test2/pages/about.md

 ## About the Collection
 Hello!

-This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

-- a CSV of collection metadata
-- a folder of JPG, PNG images or PDF documents

-The repository features nince objects from the personal collection of Rasmus Schlutter.
-Rasmus Schlutter is a cultural worker living in Iowa City, Iowa.
+Thanks for stopping by.
+This collection features works by Rasmus Schlutter, a cultural worker living in Iowa City, Iowa,  built this site with the help of CollectionBuilder-GH (https://collectionbuilding.github.io/gh/.

+The collection contains nine objects created in and for social movements in Iowa City, IA, New Haven, CT, and Brooklyn, NY.
+None of these projects were for pay or hire, and instead emerged from social movements themselves.

 For full details of creating your own collection site, visit [CollectionBuilder Documentation](https://collectionbuilder.github.io/cb-docs/)!